naXa777/PublicHolidaysAPI/README.md

 Public Holidays API
 ===========

-A web API for getting public holidays created using Spring Boot 2.
+A web API for getting public holidays.
+The app is powered by Spring Boot 2.

 ## API Summary